tksh164/aumid-stopgap-tools/README.md

 #### Find the target window by the process ID

 This mode is useful for apps that work with single-process.
-This mode does not depend app's window title text to find the target window.
+This mode does not depend on the app's window title text to find the target window.

 ```powershell
 runwaumid -p <AppUserModelID> <TargetToOpen> [<ParametersForTargetToOpen>]